quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint MAY send multiple ACK_FREQUENCY frames with different values within a connection.
-A sending endpoint MUST send monotonically increasing values in the Sequence Number field, since this field allows ACK_FREQUENCY frames to be received out of order.
+A sending endpoint MUST send monotonically increasing values in the Sequence Number field, since this field allows ACK_FREQUENCY frames to be processed out of order.
 A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is not greater than the largest processed thus far.